peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  number.</p> <p>The format of the string generally consists of:</p>
   <ul> <li>An optional plus sign ("+" , U+002B) or minus sign ("-",
  U+002D) (if '-' , the value is negative.)</li> <li>The numerator in
-  the form of one or more digits.</li> <li>Optionally, "/" followed by the denominator in the form of one or more digits.
-If a denominator is not given, it's equal to 1.</li></ul> <p>The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.</p> <p>All characters mentioned above are the corresponding characters in the Basic Latin range.
+ the form of one or more digits (these digits may begin with any number of zeros).</li> <li>Optionally, "/" followed by the denominator in the form of one or more digits (these digits may begin with any number of zeros).
+If a denominator is not given, it's equal to 1.</li></ul> <p>The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.</p>
+ <p>All characters mentioned above are the corresponding characters
+ in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including spaces.</p>

 **Parameters:**